Gregory Davenport, DHSc, MPAS

 Keywords: Research, Ethics, Medical ethics, Informed consent, Human experimentation

 Buller ST. A Selected History of Human Experimentation and Medical Ethics.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.